 After all the hard upfront work, you need to make sure you’re aware of how you come across at interview and whether that’s what you want the reality to be.
 It isn’t about making you someone you are not, but ‘polishing’, where appropriate.

-- How do you come across through your appearance, body language and voice?
+How do you come across through your appearance, body language and voice?
 What is the initial impact you have on someone?
 How do you build rapport throughout the interview?
 What will the interviewer(s) remember about you?
-To read more about the importance of personal brand and impact, click here.
+Read more about the importance of personal brand and impact.

-- Are you prepared for different types of interview – phone, video call, one-to-one in person, a panel, a presentation?
+Are you prepared for different types of interview – phone, video call, one-to-one in person, a panel, a presentation?
+Remember that on the phone or on a video call, you have fewer 'tools' to make an impact with.

 To help you prioritise even further, my last comment is a question: which of these areas do you need to focus most on in finding a new job?
 Whichever one of the four it is, start there.
 You’ll feel better for addressing it, be more prepared, and be ready to go out there and get that job.